torpago/mqt-client/docs/DisputeTransitionReq.md

 ### NewDisputeTransitionReq

-`func NewDisputeTransitionReq(amount float32, status DisputeStatus, ) *DisputeTransitionReq`
+`func NewDisputeTransitionReq(amount decimal.Decimal, status DisputeStatus, ) *DisputeTransitionReq`

 NewDisputeTransitionReq instantiates a new DisputeTransitionReq object This constructor will assign default values to properties that have it defined,